 America probably could not have won its freedom from the British during the American Revolution without the help of the French.
-France provided arms, ships, money, and men to the American colonies.

-Some Frenchmen-most notably the Marquis de Lafayette, a close friend of George Washington-even became high-ranking officers in the American Army.
+France provided arms, ships, money and men to the American colonies.
+Some Frenchmen-most notably the Marquis de Lafayette, a close friend of George Washingtoneven became high-ranking officers in the American Army.
 It was an alliance of respect and friendship that the French would not forget.

 Almost 100 years later, in 1865, after the end of the American Civil War, several French intellectuals, who were opposed to the oppressive regime of Napoléon III, were at a small dinner party.
+They discussed their admiration for Amerdence only 11 years in ica's success in establishing a democratic government and abolishing slavery at the end of the Civil was a scholar. iurist, abolitionist and a leader of the "liberals," the political group dedicated to establishing a French republican government.